JunshengFu/semantic_segmentation/README.md

 to label the pixels of a road in images, by using a method named Fully Convolutional Network (FCN).

+FCN-VGG16 is implemented and trained with KITTI dataset for road segmentation.

 #### Demo

 ![demo_gif][demo_gif]